Preliminary Hearing Set for Man Accused of Killing Pair in Corona Theater

 He divulged in a jailhouse interview that he had been tormented by voices in his head for months and had recently been diagnosed with schizophrenia but had stopped taking his medication.

-“The voices said my friends and family were going to be killed,” Jimenez said in the interview.
+“The voices said my friends and family were going to be killed,” Jimenez said.

 In the interview, Jimenez described how he walked up behind the victims, shooting Barajas first.
-He said Goodrich “sort of jumped,” and he shot her, then ran from the theater.
+He said Goodrich “sort of jumped,” and he shot her, then bolted from the theater.

 The defendant has no documented prior felony or misdemeanor convictions.